 Junior Research Group (Hamburg and Bremen):

 AWI time (2009-2016):

 - Sebastian Hinck, Atmosphere-Ocean-Ice feedbacks in the global climate (supervision with Evan Gowan)

 - Saeid Bagheri, Present and past variations of the Antarctic water cycle and its isotopic composition (supervised by Martin Werner, started in 2017)

-- Nadezhda Sokolova (co-supervised with Martin Butzin and Hans-Otto Poertner, started in 2018)
+- Nadezhda Sokolova (co-supervised with Martin Butzin and Hans-Otto Pörtner, started in 2018)

-- Yuchen Sun (started in Dec 2017; main supervision by Xu Zhang)
+- Yuchen Sun (started in Dec 2017; supervision with Xu Zhang)

 - Akil Hossain (started in 2018)(supervised with Gregor Knorr)

 - Shan Xu (started in 2018)(supervised with Uta Krebs-Kanzow)

 - Stephan Krätschmer (started in 2019)(supervised by Martin Werner)